 - Shears (optional, for cutting flowers instead of using scissors)

 - Cut the stems off about 50 blossoms, leaving about a half an inch of stem on the flower.
 The most common flower you see at graduation is the plumeria, but any fresh flower will work.
 Medium flowers with a sturdy stem will be the easiest to work with.
-(Check out some of our Congratulations Bouqs for inspiration!)
+(Check out our post on graduation flower arrangements for inspiration!)

 - Cut a piece of thread 100 inches in length.
 It will be doubled over, making the lei 40 inches around with five inches at each end to tie it together.